FREQUENTLY ASKED QUESTIONS

 File only the original of any certificate of service.
 A copy for the judge is not necessary.

-requires an original signature (preferably in blue ink), it should not be stapled or contain tabs.
-For information on the general formatting
+requires an original signature (preferably in blue ink), it should not be stapled or contain tabs, and should be flat and unfolded.

 What is the procedure for filing a new complaint?